sntcristian/MHEL-LLAMO/README.md

 ## Reproducing Our Results

 The following table reports the configuration which obtained the best F1 score on 4 benchmarks: HIPE-2020, NewsEye, AJMC and MHERCL.
-All LLMs were

 | Dataset \(Language\)    | Script             |  N. of Candidates         |    Threshold           |    Model            | F1    |
 | ----------------------- | ------------------ | ------------------------- | ---------------------- | -----------------   | ----- |